 Guests to the York University Libraries wishing to use library workstations will need to set up a guest account for computer access.
 A “guest” is any visitor to the Libraries who is not a current York University student or faculty or staff member.
 York University alumni and holders of external borrower cards are also considered guests for the purpose of library computer access.
 Because our public workstations provide access to licensed e-resources and to the Internet, the identity of users needs to be recoverable if necessary.

 Guest accounts for individuals

-Individual guests may request a one-day Library Guest Account at the Welcome Services Desk in the Scott Library or the Circulation Desks in the branch libraries (the Peter F. Bronfman Business Library, the Leslie Frost Library at the Glendon campus, and the Steacie Science and Engineering Library).
-In order to obtain a Guest Account, a guest must present a valid (not expired) piece of government-issued photo ID (excluding a health card) such as a driver’s license, a permanent resident card, a BYID card, or a passport.
+Individual guests may request a one-day Library Guest Account at the Ask Us Desk in the Scott Library.
+Guest Accounts can also be obtained at the Circulation Desks in the branch libraries (the Peter F. Bronfman Business Library, the Leslie Frost Library at the Glendon campus, and the Steacie Science and Engineering Library).
+In order to obtain a Guest Account, a guest must present a valid (not expired) piece of government-issued photo ID (excluding a health card) such as a driver’s license, a permanent resident card, a BYID card, Indian Status Card or a passport.
 An account will then be created, which can be used on campus workstations until the end of the day.
 A guest may use a Guest Account on most library computers otherwise requiring an File Access Service (FAS) login.